anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **Hebrews 9.11-14** continues the series in Hebrews 1-10, and continues on the theme of Jesus as 'high priest'.
+* **Hebrews 9.11-14** continues the series on Christ as high priest in Hebrews 1-10, and contrasts the sacrifices of the earthly tabernacle with the sacrifice of Christ (see next week), focusing on the power of Christ's blood to sanctify and purify.
 * **Mark 12.28-34** continues the series in Mark, and is about the greatest commandments. **Deuteronomy 6.1-9** is quoted in the Gospel reading: 'Hear, O Israel ...'. **Psalm 119.1-8** says, 'You, O Lord, have charged that we should diligently keep your commandments.'

 Year C